jvanevery/NumericalMethods/README.md

 Build Instructions
 ------------------

-This project has the following dependencies:\
+This project has the following dependencies:

 CMake\
 Matplotplusplus\
-> GNUPlot \
+GNUPlot\

-I would refer to the build instructions from [this](https://github.com/alandefreitas/matplotplusplus)Matplotplusplus on how to build their library.
+I would refer to the build instructions from [this](https://github.com/alandefreitas/matplotplusplus) on how to build their library.
 GNUPlot is a dependency of matplotplusplus.